trainart/introlinuxshell/2-basics.md

 <br><br>

 Now do the same manually.
-Create new file `~/p1` with some text editor. and put there following code:
+* Create new file `~/p1` with some text editor.
+* Put there following code:

 ```bash
 #!/bin/bash